MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/GUgwHTv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next I verified that the DNS server settings were updated successfully in Microsoft Azure.
-To do that, I remoted in to the Client VM and opened the command line.
-In the command line I typed in "ipconfig /all" and then scrolled down to look for DNS Servers.
+Next, I verified that the DNS server settings were updated successfully in Microsoft Azure.
+To do that, I remoted into the Client VM and opened the command line.
+In the command line, I typed in "ipconfig /all" and then scrolled down to look for DNS Servers.
 If correct, this should display the private IP from your domain controller.
-If yours does not reflect the IP address that you were expecting to see, you would need to close the RDP session, and restart the VM in Microsoft Azure and try again.
+If yours does not reflect the IP address that you were expecting to see, you would need to close the RDP session, restart the VM in Microsoft Azure, and try again.
 </p>
 <br />